ressiws/typescript-api-template/README.md

 [!IMPORTANT]
-If CORS_ORIGIN is defined, only those origins are allowed.
-If it is empty or undefined, browser requests with an Origin header will be blocked.
+If CORS_ORIGIN is defined, only those origins are allowed, If it is empty or undefined, browser requests with an Origin header will be blocked.

 # Initial Setup & Tokens
 When you first start the API: